 1. Heart Mountain

-Heart Mountain, located just outside of Cody, was once part of the Absaroka Mountain Range.
+Located just outside of Cody, Heart Mountain was once part of the Absaroka Mountain Range.
 Whether the 8,123-foot peak had a tiff with its rocky neighbors or just wanted a change of scenery, the mountain moved about 25 miles away—all on its own.
 While some insist it’s the work of aliens and giants, scientists offer a different, but hardly less stunning, explanation:

 Fifty million years ago, a series of volcanic eruptions in the Absaroka Range rocked the area.
 Water-filled ditches within the Heart Mountain became packed with lava, which heated the water and surrounding rock.
 With nowhere for the lava and hot water to escape, the mountain became a giant pressure cooker, eventually lifting the rock and causing the mountain to slide.
 While some scientists predict that the slide took place over thousands of years, others suggest that the journey lasted fewer than 30 minutes, meaning the huge mass of rock traveled at an average speed of more than 100 miles per hour.